space55/PacMan/README.md

 # PacMan
-A windows copy of my PacMan game
+A windows copy of my PacMan game, written in C++ using VS2013 Using A* Pathfinding with slightly modified original AIs Turnbased adds interesting aspects